Joshua-Tucker/Calculator/README.md

 Why do we put event in sometimes? why do we leave it blank? what are we saying to the function in the ()?

+if then setting 768 and 1440, if i put a fixed percentage height and width why does the rest of whats internal not stay within that?

+-toFixed thought for a soloution so display block wouldnt blow out, made a function and tried to change it but it wouldnt work, why is that and what are the alternatives?
+-not understanding active classs and how to use js to change buttons and text

 NOTES